Azure/azure-blueprints/pipelines-scripts/README.md

 While, this is more specific to Azure DevOps pipelines, the methodolgies and strategies apply just as well to any other release management tool.

 ## How to use this guide
-The `azure-pipelines.yml` build pipeline definition has variables set up to do a full release on teh `101-boilerplate` blueprint.
+The `azure-pipelines.yml` build pipeline definition has variables set up to do a full release on the `101-boilerplate` blueprint.
 If you want to test a different blueprint, change the varaibles at the top of that file and [change your parameters and test environment](#to-configure-your-release-test) accordingly

 ## build.ps1
 This does steps 1 and 2 above.
 For the most part, this script is pretty straightforward, just update the $(blueprintName) variable accordingly.